Minimal and nearly minimal measure expansions in connected unimodular groups: Introduction

 and $A\subseteq \chi^{-1}(I)$, $B\subseteq\chi^{-1}(J)$. \end{theorem}

-It worth noting that the linear dependence between $\varepsilon$ and $\delta$ is the best possible up to a constant factor.
-As an application of our main result, we obtain an measure expansion gap result for sets in connected compact simple Lie groups. \begin{theorem}[Expansion gaps in compact simple Lie groups] There is a constant $\eta>0$ such that the following holds.
+It is worth noting that the linear dependence between $\varepsilon$ and $\delta$ is the best possible up to a constant factor.
+The conclusions in Theorems~\ref{thm:mainequal} and \ref{thm:mainapproximate}, with suitable modifications, hold for arbitrary $A,B \subseteq G$ with inner measures; see Section~\ref{sec: 9}.

+The proof Theorem~\ref{thm:mainapproximate} yields a number of auxiliary results.
+One of them is a short proof of the main result in~\cite{T18} and its sharp-exponent improvement in~\cite{ChristIliopoulou}; see Theorem~\ref{thm: abelian case}.
+We also showed quantitatively that measure approximate groups of a compact Lie group cannot be a ``Kakeya set'' with respect to the ``torus directions''; see Theorem~\ref{thm: Torictransversal}.
+Most notably, we obtain the following measure expansion gap result for sets in connected compact simple Lie groups. \begin{theorem}[Expansion gaps in compact simple Lie groups] There is a constant $\eta\geq 10^{-12}$ such that the following holds.
 Let $d>0$ be an integer.
-There is a constants $C>0$ only depending on $d$ such that if $G$ is a connected compact simple Lie group of dimension $d$, and $A$ is a compact set of $G$ with $0<\mu_G(A)<C$.
+There is a constant $C>0$ depending only on $d$ such that if $G$ is a connected compact simple Lie group of dimension at most $d$, and $A$ is a compact set of $G$ with $0<\mu_G(A)<C$.
 Then